Ralph Boyd, President and CEO

 Fr.
 John has often been recognized for his work at SOME, as Washingtonian of the Year, a Freedom Forum Free Spirit, an Olympic Torch Carrier, a Congressional Victory Against Hunger Award recipient, and recipient of an Honorary Doctorate from Marymount University.
 Fr.
 John moved to an emeritus role in 2020 after 42 years of service to SOME.

-Don DuChateau, Chief Development Officer Troy Swanda, Chief Operating Officer
+Don DuChateau, Executive Vice President and Chief Development Officer

 Nechama Masliansky, Senior Advocacy Advisor

-Belinda Sealey, Chief Program Officer, Single Adult Housing
+Belinda Sealey, Senior Vice President and Chief Program Officer, Single Adult Housing

-Veronica Wright, Chief Program Officer, Workforce Development and Job Training
+Daryl Wright, Vice President of Emergency Services Veronica Wright, Senior Vice President and Chief Program Officer, Workforce Development

 Board of Directors